xiaoxx970/chatgpt-in-terminal/README.md

 > Current price: $0.002 / 1K tokens, Free Edition rate limit: 20 requests / min (`gpt-3.5-turbo`)

-## Changelog

-### 2023-04-13

-- Added the function of generating and setting the terminal title in the background, and now the client will use the summary of the first question content as the terminal title

-### 2023-04-09

-- Add filename generate function, client will suggest the summary of the first question as filename when save command executed.

-### 2023-04-05

-- Add `/delete` command to delete the first question and answer in this chat to reduce token.

-### 2023-04-01

-- Add `/copy` command to copy the last reply's content to the clipboard
-- Add streaming output mode, enabled by default, use `/stream` to switch

-### 2023-03-28

-- Add `--model` runtime argument and `/model` command to choose / change AI models.

-### 2023-03-27

-- Added `--key` runtime argument to select which API key in the `.env` file to use.

-### 2023-03-23

-- Added slash (/) command functionality
-- Added `--load` runtime argument to load previously saved chat history
-- Modified program structure and interaction methods, changing the original `input()` function to the `prompt_toolkit` library's input interface, supporting multi-line input, command-line completion, and other features.
-- Improved error handling mechanisms, added chat history backup, logging, and other features, enhancing the program's reliability and fault tolerance.
-- Refactored code logic and function structure, improving modularity and readability.

 ## Dependencies

 Thanks to the following projects for providing strong support for this script: